Travelport-xx/travelport-uapi-tutorial/lesson2.md

 </air:AirItinerarySolution>
 ```

 It should be clear that this solution has a total of 16 air segments involved... so it's more than just a trip from Paris to Chattanooga via Atlanta!
 The connections (`air:Connection`) at the bottom are the key to understanding what route takes one from Paris to Chattanooga.
-The first air connection object indicates that index 0 of the list above, the air segment ref with key "30T" has a connection the the _next_ air segment ref (key "31T").
+The first air connection object indicates that index 0 of the list above, the air segment ref with key "30T" has a connection to the _next_ air segment ref (key "31T").
 If we return to the very top of the XML example given previously and extract the _air segments_ that are referred to by keys 30T and 31T we have:

 ```xml
 <air:AirSegment Key="30T" Group="0" Carrier="AF" FlightNumber="682" Origin="CDG" Destination="ATL" DepartureTime="2012-06-23T10:55:00.000+02:00" ArrivalTime="2012-06-23T14:20:00.000-04:00" FlightTime="565" TravelTime="722" ETicketability="Yes" Equipment="77W" ChangeOfPlane="false" ParticipantLevel="Secure Sell" LinkAvailability="true" PolledAvailabilityOption="Polled avail used" OptionalServicesIndicator="false" AvailabilitySource="Seamless">